chrisclarkedev/Blog-CSS-Grid/README.md

 # Blog (CSS Grid)

-## Description ###
+## Description

-Mockup blog that uses CSS Grid and is responsive for smartphone and tablet use.
+Mockup blog that uses CSS Grid made to be responsive for tablets and phones.